Noel 'batsuit in new image - The Media HQ

 Directed by Matt Reeves from a script he wrote with Mattson Tomlin, The Batman plays Robert Pattinson as the Caped Crusader, Zoe Kravitz as Catwoman, Paul Dano as the Riddler, Jeffrey Wright as Commissioner James Gordon, Jayme Lawson as Bella, John Turturro as Carmine Falcone, Andy Serkis as Alfred Pennyworth, Colin Farrell as the Penguin and Peter Sarsgaard.

-The Batman opens on June 25, 2021 in the cinema.
-Keep an eye on the latest news about Robert Pattinson and the long-awaited film.
+The Batman arrives in theaters on June 25, 2021.
+Keep up to date with the latest news about Robert Pattinson and the highly anticipated film.

 Source: Instagram